 Value Added Tax (VAT) is added to most goods and services in Ireland.
 You can reclaim a lot of this money if you’re a non-EU resident by being prepared when you are doing your shopping.
 You will pay VAT in most EU countries and it makes simple sense to reclaim what is yours.
-Rick Steves gives a pretty good explanation about how you can reclaim the VAT you paid, both on his website and in his ever-popular Ireland travel guide book.
+Rick Steves gives a pretty good explanation on how you can reclaim the VAT you paid, both on his website and in his ever-popular Ireland travel guide book.

 11. Book ahead!